Jonny-exe/binary-fractions/binary_fractions/README.md

  | fill(ndigits: int = 0, strict: bool = False)
 ```

-Normalize and fill number to n digits after decimal point.
+Normalize and fill number to `ndigits` digits after decimal point.

 This is a method.
 See also function `fill_to()` for more details.

 **Arguments**:

-- `ndigits` _int_ - number of digits after decimal point, precision
+- `ndigits` _int_ - desired number of digits after decimal point, precision
-- `strict` _bool_ - If True, cut off by rounding if input is too long.
+- `strict` _bool_ - If True, truncate result by rounding if input is
-  If True remove precision if necessary to fit it into ndigits
+  too long to fit into ndigits after decimal point.
+This would
+  remove precision.
+If True, result will have at strictly
+  (i.e. exactly) `ndigits` digits after decimal point.
+  If False, never truncate.
+If False, result can have more than
+  `ndigits`
   digits after decimal point.